 - Cast from a real plant

-- 15x9mm sterling silver charm with split ring attachment for interchangeability
+- 15x9mm sterling silver charm with split ring attachment

 - Floriography story card